ezzabuzaid/ngx-form-factory/README.md

  `new SelectField({options: [new SelectOption('label', 'key')]})`
 The available types could be found in `EFieldType` enum

+* `RawField`
+Special field type that takes a component to be used as field have two important attributes, inputs and output that maps to component inputs and outputs

 * TEXT
 * TEXTAREA
 * DATE